bhyvex/cloudly/README.md

 At this point you should be able to run the administration dashboard (Django App):

 <pre>
-echo Do not run this as root.
+$ echo Never run this as user root!
-./run_devel.sh
+$ ./run_devel.sh
 </pre>

 Now that you have the User Interface (Admin Dashboard) up and running you'd need to get the API started.
 You can do so by following instructions in the next step.